Account Info

 In voluntary delisting, reasons can be mergers, takeovers, and financial restructurings.
 The company may also delist to go private or reduce expenses and temporal costs for decision-making.

-For example, Burger King has delisted twice, voluntarily both times, from the New York Stock Exchange(NYSE).
+For example, Burger King has been delisted twice, voluntarily both times, from the New York Stock Exchange(NYSE).
 In 2010, it went private after being bought by 3G Capital.
 It was relisted two years later but merged with Tim Hortons in 2014 and got delisted again.

 Involuntary delisting happens when companies cannot comply with certain standards, including regulation violations like financial fraud and not filing reports on time.
-Noncompliance also involves failure to meet financial standards like pre-tax earnings, revenues, total assets, and cash flows, or trading standards like market cap and stock price.
+Noncompliance also involves failure to meet financial standards like pre-tax earnings, revenues, total assets, and cash flows or trading standards like market cap and stock price.

-For example, Luckin Coffee was heatedly-discussed in 2020 because of financial fraud and ended with delisting from Nasdaq.
+For example, Luckin Coffee was heatedly discussed in 2020 because of financial fraud and ended with delisting from Nasdaq.

 In particular, a price trading below $1 per share for a specified length of time is the most common reason.